revou-fsse-3/module-2-isnendyankp/README.md

 8. You can rename your project in site choose project > site configuration > site details > Change site name.

+## Niagahoster

+Niagahoster is a web hosting provider based in Indonesia.
+The company offers various hosting services, including shared hosting, cloud hosting, and VPS hosting.
+They also provide domain registration and website builder tools to help individuals and businesses establish an online presence.

 <!-- list Guide -->